 Details of the regulations governing research degrees are found on the University Calendar.
 It’s important to familiarise yourself with these, particularly in relation to requests for changes in terms of study.
 These regulations are regularly reviewed and revisions to policies and procedures may take place as a result.
 It is likely that the regulations to which you will refer most frequently are:

-GR6: the requirement of a supervisory team with one lead supervisor; the requirement for students to undertake an initial skills audit
+GR6: the requirement of a supervisory team with one lead supervisor

 GR28: submission of thesis; word length for practice-based research programmes

-Please see the International/Tier 4 section of the PGR handbook for general information for these students.
+Please see the International/Student Visa section of the PGR handbook for general information for these students.
 You will also find it helpful to familiarise yourself with the monitoring guidance for Schools provided by the Immigration team.

 As a reminder:

-- PGRs on a Tier 4 visa may have up to 60 days’ leave per year
+- PGRs on a Student Visa may have up to 60 days’ leave per year

 - That is, 60 days in a rolling year from the PGR’s start date (not by academic year)